 Coping and support

-When living with an eating disorder you may face an especially difficult struggle to cope, since food is essential to survival.
-There's no avoiding it — you have to deal with food on a daily basis.
-Having an eating disorder and being overweight is a double whammy.
+Living with an eating disorder is especially difficult because you have to deal with food on a daily basis.
 Here are some tips to help you cope:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.